US Rep. Alcee Hastings dies at 84; was impeached as judge

 FORT LAUDERDALE, Fla. -- Rep. Alcee Hastings, the fiercely liberal longtime Florida congressman who was dogged throughout his tenure by an impeachment that ended his fast-rising judicial career, died Tuesday.
 He was 84.

-Hastings death was confirmed by his chief of staff, Lale M. Morrison.
-Hastings, a Democrat, announced two years ago that he had pancreatic cancer.
+Hastings' death was confirmed by his chief of staff, Lale M. Morrison.
+Hastings, a Democrat from the Fort Lauderdale area, announced two years ago that he had pancreatic cancer.

 Hastings was known as an advocate for minorities, a defender of Israel and a voice for gays, immigrants, women and the elderly.
 He held senior posts on the House Rules Committee and the Helsinki Commission, which works with other countries on a variety of multinational issues.

+"Alcee was outspoken because he was passionate about helping our nation live up to its full promise for all Americans," Biden said in his statement.

+House Speaker Nancy Pelosi said Hastings' "leadership and friendship will be missed by his many friends in Congress."

-But his impeachment remained a nagging footnote.
+But throughout his career, Hastings' impeachment remained a nagging footnote.
 It was repeatedly invoked in news accounts and seen as derailing his ambitions for a greater leadership role.

 Despite his seniority, Hastings was passed over for chairmanship of the House Intelligence Committee when the Democrats took control of Congress in 2006.
 But as he did time and again throughout his life, he insisted his fight wasn't over and that he wouldn't be discouraged.